Bach: The Goldberg Variations (Glenn Gould album): Recording process

-Reappraisal and re-recording
+Reappraisal

 Gould commented in a 1959 interview with Alan Rich that he had begun to study the Goldberg Variations in about 1950, around the age of 17.
 It was one of the first works that he had learned "entirely without [his] teacher", and which he had "made up [his] mind about relatively [early]".
 He noted that his performance view of the Variations now involved slowing the piece down: "[That] is about the only musical change that has gone on, but it implies, I think, possibly an approach of slightly greater breadth now than at that time...
 I was very much in a 'let's get the show on the road and get through with it' sort of mood [during the recording].
 I felt that to linger unduly over anything would be to take away from a sort of overall unity of things...
 In part it was brought about by a reaction against so much piano playing which I had heard and, in fact, part of the way in which I myself was taught, which was in the school of the Romantic pianists of the Cortot/Schnabel tradition".

 Gould later became more critical of his 1955 interpretation, expressing reservations about its fast tempi and pianistic affectation.
 He found much of it "just too fast for comfort", and lamented the 25th variation, which sounded "like a Chopin nocturne"—to Gould, an undesirable quality, given his aversion to much of the Romantic repertoire.
 He continued, "I can no longer recognize the person who did that.
 To me today that piece has intensity without any sort of false glamour.
 Not a pianistic or instrumental intensity, a spiritual intensity."

+Track listing

+All tracks composed by Johann Sebastian Bach.